Talk to us 0300 365 3100

 You will be flexible and agile in your approach, being able to adapt your approach to different circumstances and service demands.

-To be considered for this role, please register here Work for us | Habinteg Housing Association
+To apply: Please visit Work for us | Habinteg Housing Association

 We are proud to be a Disability Confident Employer and welcome candidates with disabilities, long-term health conditions to apply for our roles.
 We encourage jobseekers from all backgrounds and experiences to express their interest, and to contact us at recruitment@habinteg.org.uk if you would like to chat to us or discuss reasonable adjustments for your application or interview process.